Neutrino NSI in archaeological Pb: Introduction

 Beyond their role as backgrounds, such measurements can enable precision studies and provide novel tests of fundamental physics in the neutrino sector~\cite{Billard:2014yka,Newstead:2018muu,Dutta:2019oaj}.
 In particular, they offer a unique opportunity for the direct observation of the solar $\nu_\tau$ flux~\cite{Dutta:2020che}.
 In this regard, direct detection experiments provide complementary information to flavor-dependent non-standard interactions (NSI), owing to their simultaneous sensitivity to flavor-dependent propagation and scattering effects~\cite{Gonzalez-Garcia:2015qrr,Gonzalez-Garcia:2018dep,Proceedings:2019qno,Amaral:2023tbs,AristizabalSierra:2024nwf,Celestino-Ramirez:2025snn}.

 Low-threshold bolometers~\cite{Pirro:2017ecr} can provide a complementary test of solar neutrinos through CE$\nu$NS, benefiting from their low detection thresholds and different choices of target materials. \RESNOVA{} is a cryogenic observatory designed to exploit CE$\nu$NS for flavor-independent neutrino detection using ultra-low-background archaeological PbWO$_4$ detectors~\cite{Pattavina:2020cqc}.
-The use of heavy target nuclei such as Pb and W maximizes the CE$\nu$NS cross section, enhancing sensitivity even at moderate exposures~\cite{RES-NOVA:2021gqp}.
-In this work, we assess the potential of the \RESNOVA{} detector concept to detect solar neutrinos via \cevns and probe NSI.
+The use of heavy target nuclei enhances the CE$\nu$NS cross section ($\propto N^2$).
+However, this comes at the cost of extremely small nuclear recoil energies, which scale inversely with the nuclear mass, thereby increasing the demands on detector threshold and background control~\cite{RES-NOVA:2021gqp}.
+In this work, we assess the potential of the \RESNOVA{} detector concept to detect solar neutrinos via CE$\nu$NS and probe NSI.
 While standard solar neutrino fluxes lie close to the experimental sensitivity frontier, \RESNOVA{} remains sensitive to deviations induced by NSI under realistic detector configurations.
 We investigate the accessible parameter space and discuss the technological requirements necessary to enable precision solar neutrino measurements with cryogenic detectors.

 This article is structured as follows.
 In~\cref{sec:resnova}, we describe the \RESNOVA{} detector design and details of operation.
 We review the relevant ingredients to compute the solar neutrino scattering signal in PbWO$_4$ in~\cref{sec:theory}.
 Next, we comment on our statistical limit setting procedure in~\cref{sec:results} and determine our sensitivity projections to NSI from solar neutrino scattering in PbWO$_4$.
 Finally, we present our conclusions in~\cref{sec:summary}.